HeikoBlomenkamp/100-days-of-code/r1-log.md

 sololearn.com: Pushed all available "reset progress" buttons.
 Started to repeat HTML.
 Answered some questions in the comment section.

 ### R1D51
+sololearn.com: Created my own markup practice page.
+"Each time you learn something new, add it to your practice page."
+(Tiffany Shearon).

+### R1D52